AlbertoMontalesi/CoderSchool_Week1_RestaurantApp/README.md

 ### Required:

-* [ ] User must be able to go two pages: Menu, and Contact Us.
+* [ x] User must be able to go two pages: Menu, and Contact Us.
-* [ ] User can see the address and phone number on the contact us page.
+* [x ] User can see the address and phone number on the contact us page.
-* [ ] User can see a basic google map on the Contact Us page.
+* [ x] User can see a basic google map on the Contact Us page.
-* [ ] User can navigate to a menu page with four sections:
+* [ x] User can navigate to a menu page with four sections:
   * [ ] Breakfast
   * [ ] Lunch
   * [ ] Dinner